Start Building for Free

 A job might end up being queued because of a concurrency limit being imposed due your organization’s plan.
 If your jobs are queuing often, you can consider upgrading your plan.

 In order to keep the system stable for all CircleCI customers, we implement different soft concurrency limits on each of the Resource classes.
 If you are experiencing queuing on your jobs, it is possible you are hitting these limits.
-Please contact CircleCI support to request raises on these limits.
+Contact CircleCI support to request raises on these limits.

 Why can I not find my project on the Projects dashboard?